Beyond Sound Healing: The Music Method That Rewires the Psyche

 The structure of the psyche

-Your psyche is a complex place.
-It is filled with emotions, mood, memories, thoughts, energies, desires, and regrets.
-We think we are one person with one personality, but in reality, we are a vessel for a whole array of personalities that move through us throughout the day.
-Our central ego tries to stay in charge, to centralise our experience so we feel whole and unified, yet, often other sub-personalities break through and we experience moods, uncommon thoughts, desires and yearnings, rage or trepidation.
+Your psyche is complex.
+It involves emotions, mood, memories, thoughts, energies, desires, and regrets.
+We think we are one person with one personality, but in reality, we are a whole array of personalities that move through us.
+Our central ego tries to stay in charge, to centralise our experience so we feel whole and unified, but other personalities break through and we experience moods, uncommon thoughts, desires and yearnings, rage or trepidation.
 We shift between these states like sand through an hourglass, and these complexes alert us to the parts which need healing.

 Our personality contains various characters that emerge at different points in our lives.
-We have the ego, the child, the lover, warrior, the magician, or king.
-These energies rise and fall through us at different moments, seeking expression unique to our character and ego personality (Jung 1980, p.
-81).
-Jung (1980, ps.81) suggested they live in the collective unconscious, the deeper part of the psyche that is shared by all human beings and which is timeless and eternal.
-These types of archetypal characters are often depicted in our fairytales, mythologies, and films.
-They also express themselves through music, as messages from the unconscious to our ego self, seeking healing and redemption.
+These energies rise and fall through us at different moments, seeking expression unique to our character and life circumstance.
+Jung (1980, ps.81) suggested these archetypes live in the collective unconscious, the deeper part of the psyche shared by all human beings which is timeless and eternal.
+These archetypal characters are often depicted in our fairytales, mythologies, and films.
+They also express themselves through music, as messages from the unconscious to our ego self, seeking acknowledgment for healing.

 1. Spontaneous Subconscious Music

 Spontaneous subconscious music occurs when you wake up with a song in your mind, or when you find yourself at the supermarket humming a tune.
 You may not know why this song has emerged, or even what the song is.
-Often, we ignore this ‘inner music’, but Subconscious Music Therapy tells us to treat it as a message from the unconscious.
-A deeper emotion is seeking expression, and uses music to connect with us consciously.
+Often, we ignore this ‘inner music’, but through the Subconscious Music Method, we learn to treat it as a message from the unconscious.
+In other words, a deeper emotion is seeking expression and it uses music to make itself heard.

-The song we are humming is giving us a message.
-So how do we work with it?
-The process is quite simple, but what is hardest is paying attention to the song in the first place.
-The song emerges from deep within, or on other occasions it may come over the radio and have deep resonance with us.
-It connects to us in some profound way and we notice it.
-Our job is to notice when this happens, which requires some self-awareness.
-If this is hard for you, then meditation helps us becomes more self-aware, so that when we hear that song or feel that connection, we are present to notice it.
+The song we are humming is a message.
+How do we work with it?
+The process is quite simple, but the hardest part is paying attention to the song in the first place.
+The song emerges spontaneously from deep within, as a song we find ourselves humming, singing, or attracted to.
+It may also come through in our dreams, our daydreams, or when we are least focusing on it.
+At other times, it may be a song on the radio that we deeply resonance with and can’t get out of our head.
+It connects with us in a profound way and we notice it.
+This requires self-awareness.
+If this is hard for you, then meditation helps us becomes more self-aware, so when we hear that song or feel that connection, we are present to notice it.
 Then we are able to act on the inner message.

-The outcome of SMT is like lifting a weight off your heart, removing a backpack you have been carrying for the past months or years.
-All of a sudden, a space emerges in you where joy and happiness can reside.
+The outcome of SMM is like lifting a weight off your heart, removing a backpack you have been carrying for the past months or years.
+All of a sudden, a space emerges in you where joy and happiness can reside again.
 You feel lighter, more in tune, more connected.
-This process helps you create a relationship with yourself, built on trust and acknowledgment.
+This process helps you create a deep relationship with yourself, built on trust and acknowledgment.
 You become aware that there are deep aspects of you that seek expression.
-It changes your relationship to life, as you notice synchronicities as expressions of these energies trying to gain your attention.
+It also changes your relationship to life, as you notice synchronicities as expressions of these inner energies trying to gain your attention.
 It encourages you to start a dialogue with these deeper aspects.
-Life becomes more meaningful as your connection grows and you start to know yourself better and a sense of greater wholeness emerges.
+Life becomes more meaningful as your connection grows and you start to know yourself better.
+A sense of wholeness emerges.

 2. Induced Subconscious Music